CanonicalLtd/maas-docs/en/api.md

 Define a network.

 This endpoint is no longer available.
-Use the 'subnets' endpoint instead.
+Use the \'subnets\' endpoint instead.

 ### Node